 CFTM-TV (Montréal)'s programming includes dramas, serials, variety and service shows, real-life series, magazine-style and quiz shows, films and news and public affairs programs.
 A major portion of CFTM-TV (Montréal)'s programming schedule is produced by the Corporation and is complemented by shows and films acquired from independent producers and third parties.
 This programming constitutes a considerable portion of the programming schedules of the TVA Network's member stations.
-Also, a new TVA.CA website and a TVA mobile app were deployed in the fall 2016 giving viewers and Internet users free access to TVA Network's programs in high definition, live or on demand.
+Also, the TVA.ca website and TVA mobile app give viewers and Internet users free access to TVA Network's programs in high definition, live or on demand.
 CFTM's programming is also available on video-on-demand.